-Original Component 1: the Project Management Unit is operating at full capacity with all positions filled; the construction of two Provincial Disaster Centers will be completed by April 2016 and a customized curriculum for Provincial Disaster Officers has been developed.
+The project has been effective since April 2013.
+The Project Management Unit (PMU) is operating at full capacity with all positions filled; construction of two Provincial Disaster Centers was completed in May 2016; a customized curriculum for Provincial Disaster Officers has been developed and the National Disaster Act reviewed; the construction of the housing to accommodate seismic sensors has been completed and seismic sensors procured; they are scheduled to be tested and installed by May 2017.